praveenmarish/FilterExcelData/README.md

 # Filter From Excel To Excel

-Filtering failure students from Excel spreadsheet.
+Filtering failure students from Excel spreadsheet by mark.

 ## Getting Started